 Graph signal processing (GSP) provides an array of tools to process signals supported on graphs \cite{shuman13-mag, sandryhaila14-freq, ortega2018graph} but suffers from limitations in the case of graphs with {\it large} number of nodes or {\it dynamic} topologies.
-In both these cases just the acquisition of the graph may be challenging, and GSP problems like filtering \cite{segarra17-linear, sandryhaila2013discrete} and graph neural network design \cite{gama18-gnnarchit} take the graph structure as a given.
-Some other GSP problems like sampling \cite{rui2016dimensionality, chen2015discrete, marques2015sampling} are precisely about acquiring compact representations of graph signals but the {\it design} of sampling sets \cite{chamon2017greedy} requires not only access to the graph but the computation of an eigendecomposition that can be very costly for large matrices \cite{morgan1991computing}, \blue{\cite[Chapter 1.1]{paige1971computation}}.
+In these cases, just the acquisition of the graph may be challenging, which hinders the use of GSP tools such as filtering \cite{segarra17-linear, sandryhaila2013discrete} and graph neural network design \cite{gama18-gnnarchit} because they take the graph structure as a given.
+Other GSP tools like sampling \cite{rui2016dimensionality, chen2015discrete, marques2015sampling} deal precisely with acquiring compact representations of graph signals.
+However, the {\it design} of sampling sets \cite{chamon2017greedy} requires not only access to the graph but the computation of an eigendecomposition that can be very costly for large matrices \cite{morgan1991computing}, \blue{\cite[Chapter 1.1]{paige1971computation}}.
 Challenges are most acute when the graph is both large {\it and} dynamic.
-In such cases costly numerical computations must, in principle, be repeated as the graph changes, because the effect of graph perturbations is understood only in the case of relabelings \cite{ruiz19-inv} or small perturbations that induce small changes on the original eigenspace \cite{gama2019stability}.
+In such cases, costly numerical computations must, in principle, be repeated as the graph changes, because the effect of graph perturbations is understood only in the case of relabelings \cite{ruiz19-inv} or small perturbations that induce small changes on the original eigenspace \cite{gama2019stability}.